Tutorial

 npm run build

-If the build passes, the page can at least be generated.
+A passing build means the page at least compiles and will be generated.

 This is the npm run build error.
 Please explain the cause and give the smallest fix plan.